voicebase/voicebase-docs/docs/index.rst

 ..
 VoiceBase documentation master file, created by jbocharov on 2016-12-01

-Welcome to VoiceBase V2 (Beta) API Docs
+Welcome to VoiceBase V2 (Beta) API Docs *[DEPRECATED]*
 =======================================

+*Please note: This version is scheduled to be deprecated on Aug 30, 2019.
+Please update your code to use the latest API version.
+Here is a `guide`<https://voicebase.readthedocs.io/en/v3/how-to-guides/v2tov3.html> to migration*

 `VoiceBase <https://www.voicebase.com>`_ provides an API for speech recognition and analytics for developers looking to get the most from their audio and video data.
 The `Developer Portal <https://apis.voicebase.com/developer-portal>`_ provides a variety of resources for working with the VoiceBase REST API, and example components you can use to jump-start your integration.